 Martin Hoffert, Professor Emeritus of Physics at NYU, was chair of the Applied Science Department, a world-class NYU graduate program in energy, earth, and environmental science.
 The author of widely-cited papers on CO2, climate change, and the future of world energy and technology innovation, Marty Hoffert continues to be a visionary environmental leader by lecturing extensively in government, NGO, and educational venues.
 He exemplifies the interdisciplinary scholarship we hope to foster in our Environmental Studies students.

 The Department of Environmental Studies grants a small number of students competitive scholarships based on merit and initiative.
 The Environmental Studies Scholarship recognizes exceptional academic achievement and noteworthy engagement with environmental practice.
-Thanks to a generous anonymous donor, we are granting scholarships in academic years 2014-15 and 2015-16.

 The purpose of this scholarship is to provide support for undergraduate students who are majoring in Environmental Studies and will enroll in the course Marine Ecology and Conservation, or one of three additional marine biology focused electives.
 The scholarship committee considered academic performance, financial need, and potential to advance marine conservation.